evogelsa/dcs-real-weather/README.md

           "RainyPreset2",
           "RainyPreset3"
-          ], // List of weather presets you do not want to be chosen "default-preset": "Preset7" // default preset to use when no match found },
+          ], // List of weather presets you do not want to be chosen "fallback-to-no-preset": true, // use custom wx if no suitable preset found "default-preset": "Preset7" // default preset to use when no match found },
     "fog": {